Office of Student Success

 Academic Success Center

-The Academic Success Center (ASC) is Mount Ida College’s academic support center, which offers free academic assistance in most subject areas, including math, business, science, dental hygiene, veterinary technology, history, and fashion/graphic/game art/interior design.
+The Academic Success Center (ASC) is Mount Ida College’s academic support center, which offers free academic assistance in most subject areas, including math, business, science, dental hygiene, veterinary technology, history, and fashion/graphic/game art/Interior Architecture and Design.
 Working across campus, the professional learning strategists and student tutors provide one-on-one and group assistance.
 Additionally, the center offers sessions on building study skills and test-preparation strategies, all in a supportive learning environment.

 The ASC staff is dedicated to helping students succeed in their coursework and achieve their academic potential regardless of prior learning experiences.
 To reach their academic goals, students may sign up for 30-minute or 60-minute appointments.
 Weekly standing appointments are also available.
 The ASC is located on the first floor of Hallden Hall.
 Please call 617-928-4709 if you would like more information.